Isotrivial Lagrangian fibrations of compact hyper-K\"ahler manifolds: Classification of type A fibrations

 \section{Classification of type A fibrations}

-In this section we prove \Cref{main:classification}, which describes type A.1 fibrations admiting a rational section, conditional on Conjecture \ref{conj:base}.
+In this section we prove \Cref{main:classification}, which describes type A.1 fibrations admiting a rational section.
 Recall from \Cref{thm:typeAB} that the intermediate trivializiation $p: Z\longrightarrow U$ is equivariantly birational to a morphism between \begin{itemize} \item two $G$-abelian torsors (type A.1), or \item a $G$-variety of Kodaira dimension $n$ and a $G$-abelian torsor (type A.2), or \item two $G$-varieties of Kodaira dimension $n$ (type B). \end{itemize} In particular, if $\pi$ is a type A.1 fibration then $X$ is birational to the quotient of an abelian torsor of dimension $2n$ by the finite group $G$.
-As an intermediate step we introduce \Cref{prop:classification without conjecture}, which does not require any sections and does not rely on Conjecture \ref{conj:base}.\\
+As an intermediate step we introduce \Cref{prop:classification without conjecture}, which does not rely on the existence of a rational section.\\

 \begin{proposition} Let $\pi : X \longrightarrow B$ be a type A.1 isotrivial fibration of a hyper-K\"ahler $2n$-fold, so that $U$ and $Z$ are equivariantly birational to $G$-abelian torsors $\bar F'$ and $T$.
-Then \begin{enumerate} \item $T/G$ is a primitive symplectic variety admitting a symplectic resolution to a hyper-K\"ahler manifold $X'$.
+Then \begin{enumerate} \item $T/G$ is a primitive symplectic variety admitting a symplectic resolution by a hyper-K\"ahler manifold $X'$.

 \item There exists a commutative diagram